Client Retention Rate measures the percentage of existing clients who continue care in your practice over a given period.

 • Client Retention Rate measures existing clients who remain active, not new clients joining the practice.

-• Retention trends are usually more meaningful when reviewed monthly or quarterly, rather than as a single data point.
+• Retention trends are usually more meaningful when reviewed quarterly, rather than as a single data point.

 • To get the 12 month range you need the 12 month range being reported on, and the 12 month range prior, to get the 6 month range you need the 6 month range being reported on, and the 6 month range prior and so on.
 Data will not be accurate if you have not been with SimpleClinic for that period of time.